 Parking spaces are like gold dust, especially if you live in the city.
 If you have a private driveway to spare, don’t leave it vacant when you could be making money off this valuable real estate.

-You could list your parking space on a platform like JustPark, where people can search and book spaces for their vehicles.
+You could list your parking space on a platform like JustPark, where people can search for and book spaces for their vehicles.

 3. Rent out your storage space